PhysGNN: A Physics-Driven Graph Neural Network Based Model for Predicting Soft Tissue Deformation in Image-Guided Neurosurgery: The Physics-Driven Graph Neural Network (PhysGNN) Model

 \section{The Physics-Driven Graph Neural Network (PhysGNN) Model}

 PhysGNN is a data-driven model that leverages GNNs to learn the nonlinear behavior of soft tissue under prescribed loads from FE simulations.
-In this work, GNNs are deemed as the most suitable deep learning candidates for capturing tissue deformation for two reasons. \begin{enumerate} \item First, GNNs enable incorporating mesh structural information by forming a computation graph---a neural network architecture---for every node through unfolding the neighbourhood around them via neural message passing, which refers to the exchange of feature and structural information between nodes that are within the same $k$-hop neighbourhood \cite{hamilton2020graph}.
-This characteristic of GNNs ensures more accurate prediction of tissue deformation that is especially in close proximity of prescribed forces and susceptible to undergoing larger displacements, since the distance between prescribed force nodes and free-boundary condition nodes can be accounted for. \item Second, GNNs learn the same weight and bias parameters across the FE mesh through parameter sharing.
-In other words, the number of parameters which need to be learned are constant and independent of the mesh size, a property that enables generalization of convolution to unseen parts of a graph.
+In this work, GNNs are deemed as the most suitable deep learning candidates for capturing tissue deformation for the reasons stated below. \begin{enumerate}

+\item First, GNNs enable incorporating mesh structural information by forming a computation graph---a neural network architecture---for every node through unfolding the neighbourhood around them via neural message passing, which refers to the exchange of feature and structural information between nodes that are within the same $k$-hop neighbourhood \citep{hamilton2020graph}.
+This characteristic of GNNs can ensure more accurate prediction of tissue deformation that is especially in close proximity of prescribed forces and susceptible to undergoing larger displacements, since the distance between prescribed force nodes and free-boundary condition nodes can be accounted for.

+\item Second, GNNs learn the same weight and bias parameters across the FE mesh through parameter sharing.
+In other words, the number of parameters which need to be learned are constant and independent of the mesh size, a property that also enables generalization of GNNs to unseen parts of the graph.
 This makes training PhysGNN with high quality meshes---which inherently consist of many nodes---computationally less expensive than the methods presented in the previous studies. \end{enumerate}